AriesApp/open-api-doc/README.md

 ### 2. Webhooks

-Secondly, we leverage webhooks to notify you.
+Secondly, we leverage webhooks to communicate with you.

 Webhooks are commonly used techniques that allow you to build or set up apps which subscribe to certain events on WaiverForever.

-For example, when a new waiver is signed, aka a `new_waiver_signed` event is triggered, we'll send a HTTP POST payload with the waiver data to the webhook's target URL.
+For example, when a new waiver is signed, aka a `new_waiver_signed` event is triggered, we'll send an HTTP POST payload with the waiver data to the webhook's target URL.

-Please note that webhooks work on template / waiver level.
+Please note that webhooks work on template/waiver level.

-We'll support more events in the feature.
+We'll support more events in the future.

 #### Dynamic

-Dynamic webhooks provide maximum flexibility to manage your events, you can subscribe / unsubscribe them at anytime.
+Dynamic webhooks provide maximum flexibility to manage your events, you can subscribe/unsubscribe them at any time.

 The whole flow is dead simple: